-Statistically, single people are paying over 5% higher car insurance premium then married folks.
+Statistically, single people are paying over 5% higher car insurance premiums than married folks.

-For some insurance companies the rate is even higher then 10.
+For some insurance companies, the rate is even higher than 10.
 Not counting the multi-car discount.

 Tips for separated couples

-When you are getting quote even you are separated, always choose “married” option.
+When you are getting a quote even you are separated, always choose the “married” option.

-Some insurance companies they don’t have “Separated” option.
-So choosing “Separated” option during the quote is same like choosing “Single” option.
+Some insurance companies don’t have the “Separated” option.
+So choosing the “Separated” option during the quote is the same as choosing the “Single” option.